Dominican Republic : Formalities and administrative procedures

 Hotels.
 In low season (May, June, October, November), hotel rates are around 25% lower, and it's possible to negotiate prices.
-Similarly, for longer stays (a week or more), hoteliers offer lower rates.
+Similarly, for longer stays (a week or more), hoteliers offer discounted rates.

-A good meal by local standards costs 500 pesos on average, and much more in restaurants in tourist areas and/or specializing in foreign dishes.
+A simpledish of the day in a comedores or puestos de comida costs around 300 pesos, while an average tourist restaurant will cost between 500 and 1000 pesos, and much more in a trendy restaurant.
 Good restaurants in the capital or in seaside resorts charge prices similar to those of French restaurants.

-Public transport remains fairly inexpensive, costing an average of 450 pesos for a 3 to 4-hour journey in a fast, comfortable, air-conditioned bus.
-The popular guaguas are about half the price, but the journey takes twice as long in much more precarious conditions of comfort.
+Public transport remains fairly inexpensive, costing an average of 450 pesos for a 3 to 4-hour trip in a fast, comfortable, air-conditioned bus.
+The popular guaguas are about half as expensive, but the journey takes twice as long in much more precarious conditions of comfort.

 Entrance fees to museums are very affordable, while excursions and attractions for tourists are very expensive: a day's excursion (including meals, transport and activities) costs an average of US$80.
 It's often cheaper to contact the organizers directly than to go through the hotel representative, who usually charges a commission.